Impossibleclone/vimingo/README.md

 Start the editor with a file name (existing or new).

-Press i to enter Insert mode and start typing.
+Press i to enter Insert mode and start typing. other mappings are also available like:

+a to insert after cursor.

+A to insert at the end of line.

+o to insert at a new line below.

+O to insert at a new line above.

 Use arrow keys or h, j, k, l to move cursor.

 Press Esc to switch back to Normal mode.

+Press v to switch to Visual mode:

+y to yank

+p to paste

 Press : to enter Command mode: